General Tool Steel Weld Data For "D" Steels

 • Don't use oxy fuel to weld.

 • Ask.
-Is the weld for joining or does the weld require a specific mechanical property ( hardness or machinability)?
+Is the weld for joining or does the weld require a

 • Use smallest electrodes possible.